 Construction on Calgary's Harvie Passage is now complete.
-The passage, which has been closed since the June 2013 flood, has been completely redesigned from river to shore.
-This design is more resilient and has been designed to withstand volumes of water similar to the those that damaged the previous passage structures.
+The passage, which has been closed since the June 2013 flood, was completely redesigned from river to shore.
+This new design is more resilient and has been designed to withstand volumes of water similar to those that damaged the previous passage structures.

 A number of features have been incorporated in the redesign to make the passage safer and provide a more enjoyable experience for river-based recreationists.
 While this design may make the passage safer, there is no way, as with any river, to make this area completely risk-proof for boaters.
 Caution and good judgment must be used at all times.

 Moving water always poses significant risks; those risks are increased when boaters make choices or act outside of their skill level and experience.
 Further, all boaters should ensure their watercraft are sound and that they and any passengers are wearing approved personal flotation devices and are observing all the rules and regulations around river-based recreation.